Advice: vibrant clothes, patina and wear of materials

 It's a little saying that the clothing industry has really forgotten in recent years.

 The Japanese (them again) even have an art that I find brilliant: Kintsugi.
-It involves repairing broken objects (especially ceramics) using a lacquer sprinkled with gold powder.
+It involves repairing broken objects (especially ceramics) using lacquer sprinkled with gold powder.

 kintsugi japanese bowl